JordyVlassembrouck/RPG-music-app/README.md

 That's all!

 Contributions are always welcome!
-I will gladly taak a look at your pull request.
+I will gladly take a look at your pull request.